syntax-syndicate/claude-code-tools/README.md

 # claude-code-tools

-A collection of practical tools, hooks, and utilities for enhancing Claude Code.
+A collection of practical tools, hooks, and utilities for enhancing Claude Code and other CLI coding agents.

 ## 🎮 tmux-cli: Bridging Claude Code and Interactive CLIs

+> **Note**: While the description below focuses on Claude Code, tmux-cli works with any CLI coding agent.

  ![tmux-cli demo](demos/tmux-cli-demo-short.gif)